ab0oo/mesh_persist/README.md

 pip install --upgrade pip
 pip install -e .
 ```
+n.b. you will need the postgresql dev package installed to build psycopg.
+On Debian/Ubuntu:
+`apt get install libpq-dev`

 This project assumes you have a working Postgresql database set up on a reachable host, and have installed the PostGIS
 Spatial Reference addons.
 Begin by creating a pair of new users, mesh_ro and mesh_rw, and remember their passwords.